jophde/documentation/docs/03_Android/02_Advanced.md

 ##### Plugin

-In addition to offloading some work to build time from the Coaltris SDK, the plugin will also add Gradle tasks to your project.
+In addition to offloading some work to build time from the Jargon SDK, the plugin will also add Gradle tasks to your project.
 The tasks allow you to push strings for an app version, pull text back into your project, and even send us a build of your app so our translators can work in context.
 Tasks will be added for each of your app's build variants if `apiKey` is present in the `jargon`config.

 Examples:
 ```
 // Push strings
 gradle pushMainContentToJargon
 gradle pushReleaseContentToJargon
-gradle pushDebugContentToCoaltris
+gradle pushDebugContentToJargon

 // Pull strings
 gradle pullMainContentFromJargon